 After breakfast in Benton Harbor/St. Joseph follow this route for a flavorful, fall day adventure.

 Grandpa's Cider Mill, 2941 Friday Rd., Coloma (1-2 hours)

 From September through October, watch cider being pressed.
 Enjoy a fresh-squeezed cup, hot or cold, and bring home a gallon or two to enjoy.
+While you’re here, try some of the 25 different flavors of cider at their sampling bar (peanut butter is a popular choice).
 Fresh-baked pies and apple cider donuts are great takeaways, too.
 On the same road., Jollay Orchards, 1850 Friday Rd., offers apple picking as well as weekend Harvest Festivals, Sept.-Oct., including hayrides, pumpkin and apple picking, fall decorations and Halloween fun.
 Pick up picnic food while you're in Coloma and head east on I-94 to Exit 41, then south 20 minutes on scenic MI-140 to: